Ford Romeo Engine Plant: Production

 SVT Mustang, Mustang Mach 1 and Cobra.
 In 1996 is when the Romeo engine plant produced its first version of the 4.6 liter V-8 Cobra motor that was hand built.
 Production at the plant averages around 3,000 engines a day.
 Annually the plant produces on average 628,000 engines.
 The plant supplies to various Ford plants in: Dearborn, Mi.; Wixom, Mi.; Lorain, Oh; Norfolk, Va.; Kansas City, Mo.; Louisville, Ky.; Michigan Truck Plant in Wayne, Mi.; St. Thomas, Canada; Ontario, Canada; Mexico and Australia.

 Plant Operation

 The plant operates on two lines, the first is a high volume line, and the second line is a niche line.
 The high volume line is more than 4,000 feet in length; it produces 140 engines an hour.
 The high volume line builds the 4.6 liter 2-valve and 3-valve V-8 engines and the 4.6 liter 2-valve flex fuel V-8 engines.
-The niche line is where employees hand build the 5.2 liter 4-valve super charged engines for the Shelby GT500.
+The niche line is where employees hand build the 5.2 liter 4-valve supercharged engines for the Shelby GT500.